jonathan-chin/mec-2022-technical-interviews/README.md

   - time complexity is how much time your solution takes up relative to the input
   - space complexity is how much space / memory your solution takes up relative to the input

+# Decoding Coding Problems

+- *given* means you will get something as an input.

 # Key Things
 - Coding Interview